BinomialLLC/KTX-Software-Binomial-Fork/README.md

 - **The `ktx` tool has been renamed to `btx` in help text and [`tools/ktx/CMakeLists.txt`](https://github.com/BinomialLLC/KTX-Software-Binomial-Fork/blob/main/tools/ktx/CMakeLists.txt).** So wherever you would run `ktx`, you can now run `btx`.  **Note `btx` is not intended to be used for KTX2 specification validation purposes, so there is no `--validate` command in this fork.
 Only `ktx` can do this, which [lives upstream of this fork](https://github.com/KhronosGroup/KTX-Software).**

 - We've added the `"BINOMIAL FORK"` text to the `btx` tool's `--help` text, in source file [‎`tools/ktx/ktx_main.cpp`](https://github.com/BinomialLLC/KTX-Software-Binomial-Fork/blob/main/tools/ktx/ktx_main.cpp), to clearly indicate to users that they're using our forked version of the command line tool.
-- The `create` command now supports `--verbose` and `--debug` options, so we can validate proper command line parsing/codec parameter passing to our codecs.
+- The `create` command now supports `--verbose` and `--debug` options, so we can ensure correct command line parsing/codec parameter passing to our codecs.

 Other improvements and fixes will be made as we find them.
 We will be integrating and testing the new [XUASTC LDR codec](https://github.com/BinomialLLC/basis_universal/wiki/JPEG-for-ASTC) (shipped in Basis Universal v2.0) into this fork very soon, as indicated to Khronos in an official meeting on 3/7/2026.
 We are following the project's [original CONTRIBUTING.md file](https://github.com/KhronosGroup/KTX-Software/blob/main/CONTRIBUTING.md), which requires a fork.